afranchuk/plugin_tls/README.md

 however this may be overwritten with `initialize_tls` as well.

 Besides that, the `thread_local!` macro works exactly like `std::thread_local!` for both the host and plugins.
-Note that thead-local values are indexed by the given name, type, and module path, so these _must not_ conflict.
+Note that thread-local values are indexed by the given name, type, and module path, so these _must not_ conflict.
 Also note that stored values _must_ be abi-stable.
-Abi-stability is not enforced in `LocalKey` with the `abi_stable::StableAbi` trait for library flexibility, but use of `abi_stable` is highly encouraged.
+Abi-stability is not enforced in `LocalKey` (e.g. with the `abi_stable::StableAbi` trait) for library flexibility, but use of `abi_stable` is highly encouraged.

 Note that both `host` and `plugin` may be enabled together, specifically for use in workspaces that may contain both the host and plugin(s).